Ging Gompa

-Ging Gompa (also known as Sangchen Thongdrol Ling) Tib:གསང་ཆེན་མཐོང་གྲོལ་གླིང is a Buddhist monastery in Darjeeling, West Bengal, India.
+Ging Gompa (also known as Sangchen Thongdrol Ling) is a Buddhist monastery in Darjeeling, West Bengal, India.
 The monastery is located in Ging, about 10 km from Darjeeling.
 It is one of the oldest monasteries in Darjeeling and subscribes to the Nyingmapa tradition of Tibetan Buddhism.
 On historical grounds, the monastery is still under the administrative control of the Government of Sikkim.

 Gyalwa Lhatsun Chenpo

-The monastery contains an idol of the patron saint of Denjong, Gyalwa lhatsun Chenpo.
+The monastery contains an image of the patron saint of Denjong, Gyalwa Lhatsün Namkha Jikmé (1597-1653).
 He was the one who finally institutionalized the bond of brotherhood between the Lhopas and the Monpa people that had been sworn at an oath-taking ceremony at Kabi Longstok in north Sikkim sometime in the 13th century.
 In 1642, he unified the country and established the Namgyal Dynasty.
 He also established the first and the oldest monastery in the history of Sikkim, Dupde Gonpa, in the year 1701 at Yuksum.

 The principal abode of Sikkim is Gang Chen Zod Nga who was entrusted as the guardian God of Denzong by Guru Padmasambhāva.
 The mountain Khanchanzonga was named for the god.
 It literally means "the five repositories of the ledges of the great snow".
 Lhatsun Chenpo revealed the "Denzong Lamyig" of Padmasambhāva, which describes and explains "the five repositories".